 Digital equipment is stimulating and can cause eye and body fatigue during pregnancy.
 Spending too much time staring at a computer or phone screen can increase your fatigue levels.

-If you work in front of a computer all day, remember to take breaks when you can.
+If you work in front of a computer all day, remember to take breaks when you can are able to.

-Using electronic devices, like your phone and tablet at night can make it difficult to fall asleep which can lead to increased fatigue during the day.
+Using electronic devices, like your phone or tablet late at night can make it difficult to fall asleep.
+This is a significant cause of fatigue during pregnancy.

 Other pregnancy articles you might find helpful: